statichunt/geeky-hugo/exampleSite/content/blog/amazon-jobs-from-home.md

 ### 7. Amazon Trade-in-Platform

 Amazon's trade-in platform enables individuals to trade in unwanted electronics, like books and video games.
 Basically, any devices developed by Amazon's company.
-Providing helpful reviews will allow you to earn with [Amazon's Vine platform.](https://www.amazon.com/vine/about/ "{rel='nofollow'}") The only way to join is by invitation.
+Providing helpful reviews will allow you to earn with [Amazon's Vine platform.](https://www.amazon.com/vine/about/)The only way to join is by invitation.
 Giving helpful reviews and positive feedback will put you in a position to become a member.

 ### 8. Virtual Technical Support Specialist